marionettejs/backbone.marionette/upgradeGuide.md

 In addition to the following notes, please see previous upgrade guide entries and the [changelog](https://github.com/marionettejs/backbone.marionette/blob/master/changelog.md).

+### Backbone 1.0 and Underscore 1.4.4

+Marionette v1.0 is built and test with Backbone v1.0 and Underscore v1.4.4.
+You should be able to use Backbone v0.9.9 or v0.9.10 with Marionette 1.0, but there is no guarantee that everything will work as expected.
+Older versions of Backbone are not supported at all.

 ### Wreqr v0.2.0

 This update renames the `addHandler` methods to `setHandler` to help